 6. Add internal links in useful places

-If you have them, link to relevant pages on your website.
+Link to relevant pages on your website, if you have them.
 Internal links help visitors navigate your website and increase the odds that they’ll find the information they need—but there are benefits for SEO too.

-Internal linking helps search engines find all the pages on your website, understand what each page is about (and how they relate to one another), and highlight the pages you believe to be the most important.
+Internal linking helps search engines and AI crawlers find all the pages on your website, understand what each page is about (and how they relate to one another), and highlight the pages you believe to be the most important.
 These links also help pass link authority between your pages.

 When adding internal links: